The Eleanor Roosevelt Papers, Digital Edition > My Day

 We are so apt to forget pioneers who have made future conquests easier for other people, and since living to 100 years of age is exceptional, I thought I would tell this little story so that those who remember Mrs. Barchus or own one of her pictures will send her some word of greeting during this month.

 To turn from art to business, I have received in the past, as many of my readers know, many letters from women over 40—and even from some men—complaining about the difficulty of getting jobs.
-This week I got a letter from a man who says:"After more than a decade of research and testing, the writer, a business and merchandising consultant, former executive of a national economic research organization, has developed a formula for increasing employment.
-It is known as 'Jobs Unlimited.'"
+This week I got a letter from a man who says:

 He claims through his methods to have helped several hundred people, even handicapped people, to find jobs, and he feels sure his approach could be extended to meet the needs of thousands.
 His name is William George Fagan and his address is 13001 Marty Lane, Garden Grove, Calif.